 A remarkable opportunity

 As the trip approached, everyone asked where I was going, what I’d be doing, and how many books I’d bring.
-(It was an entire library.)
+(An entire library!)
 But above all, they wanted to know if I was excited.
 Of course, I was excited!
 But to be honest, I was anxious, too.
 My old workaholic values resurfaced haunting me with unwelcome questions:

 - What if I couldn’t get everything done before I left?